project-ida/nuclear-reactions/src/nuclear-energetics.md

 alpha_binding_energy
 ```

-It is sometimes convenient to think about the mass of a nucleus in terms of how much it deviate from the simple picture given by the number of nucleons.
+It is sometimes convenient to think about the mass of a nucleus in terms of how much it deviates from the simple picture given by the number of nucleons.
 For Heluium this would be:

 ```python
 4.002603254 - 4